GabeScott/standard-works-vault/General Conference/1990 April - Preparing the Heart.md

 Some thirty or forty years before the birth of the Savior, a wise father called his sons together and gave them counsel.
 His name was Helaman.
 His sons were Nephi and Lehi.
 He said to them:

-“And now, my sons, remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, that ye must build your foundation; that when the devil shall send forth his mighty winds, ... when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down.”
-(Hel.
-5:12; italics added.)
+“And now, my sons, remember, remember that it is upon the rock of our Redeemer, who is Christ, the Son of God, *that ye must build your foundation;* that when the devil shall send forth his mighty winds, … when all his hail and his mighty storm shall beat upon you, it shall have no power over you to drag you down” ([[Helaman 5.12|Hel.
+5:12]]; italics added).

 Simply stated, he told his sons if they would pursue the course and gain a testimony of the divinity of the Lord, Jesus Christ, there would be no test or trial come to them in life that they could not conquer.